Dornier Do 17: Development

-It is claimed that, unlike the Heinkel He 111 series, whose military use was planned from the start, the Do 17 V1 was contracted as a fast six-passenger mail plane to compete with the smaller Heinkel He 70 monoplane It has been suggested that it was rejected by Luft Hansa, as the cramped cabin was too uncomfortable for passenger use and the operating costs were too high for a mail plane.
-According to the story, the three prototypes remained unused in the Dornier factory in Lowental for almost six months, until Flight Captain Untucht of Luft Hansa came across them.
+It is claimed that, unlike the Heinkel He 111 series, whose military use was planned from the start, the Do 17 V1 was contracted as a fast six-passenger mail plane to compete with the smaller Heinkel He 70 monoplane.
+It has been suggested that it was rejected by Luft Hansa, as the cramped cabin was too uncomfortable for passenger use and the operating costs were too high for a mail plane.
+According to the story, the three prototypes remained unused in the Dornier factory in Lowental for almost six months, until Flugkapitän Untucht of Luft Hansa came across them.
 After receiving permission to fly one of the machines, he proceeded to put it through an almost stunt flying routine.
 After landing, he said that "the machine is as nimble as a fighter, give it more lateral stability and we'll have a high speed bomber!"
 Untucht's comments prompted Dornier to redesign the tail unit and revived interest in the type.

 Dornier was then ordered to produce the V4 prototype.
 Some sources state this differed from the V3 in that the passenger portholes were removed and the single fin was replaced with two smaller ones.
 Photographic evidence demonstrates the V3 had twin stabilizers from the start of its construction.
 The tests of the "twin-tailed" V4, V6 and V7 prototypes were positive and more prototypes like the V8 emerged as the forerunner of the long-range reconnaissance version, while the V9 was tested as a high-speed airliner.
 The V9 machine was still flying in 1944.

+During 1937, the Do 17 made a high-profile public debut in Zürich at the International Military Aircraft Competition.
+By this time, bomber squadrons of the Luftwaffe were already being equipped with the first two productions models, the Do 17E and F. During 1938, both these versions were flying combat missions in the Spanish Civil War.